When is the conference?

 Adult tickets are $75 and $45 for students through Aug.
 1. After that date, adult tickets are $85 and $55 for students.
-Group discounts are available for groups of 10 or more.
-Contact firstname.lastname@example.org for details.
+Children 10 and under are free, but please note that we are unable to offer childcare.
+Homeschool family discounts are available, as well as discounts for school groups and skeptics.
+Generic group discounts are also available for groups of 10 or more.
+Contact email@example.com for details.
 Note that tickets are not pro-rated if you cannot come to the entire conference.
 All attendees will be free to enjoy the speakers and presentations in the auditorium area of their choice.
 Registration cost includes attendance to all sessions, including the debate.
 Note that the Ratio Christi Symposium and Student Apologetics Weekend take place at a different venue.
 Walk-ins are accepted, but due to space limitations, pre-registration is strongly encouraged!
 In past years the event has been near capacity, as attendees have come from all 50 US states and as many as 17 countries.

 Will you send me a confirmation number or tickets?